eugenesvk/NeoVintageous/README.md

       ```
     + Shorter general config option names without the `neovintageous_` prefix (`default_mode "normal"` instead of `"vintageous_default_mode" : "normal",`
     - BUT automatic reload on file change isn't supported, use `NeoVintageous: Reload config` command manually
-  + :sparkles: support for importing other config files
+  + ✨ support for importing other config files
     ```
     import (keybind)"NeoVintageous.key.kdl"
     /*↑import file name ↑ relative to this main config file or an absolute '/'-prefixed path since this calls pathlib's 'Path(main_config_folder, import_value)' docs.python.org/3/library/pathlib.html group values↑ in ‘keybind{}’, so the file itself can include only top-level ‘key command’ lines */
     ```
-  + :sparkles: human-readable format for setting keyboard shortcuts<br/>
+  + ✨ human-readable format for setting keyboard shortcuts<br/>
     `(nv)d "MoveByWordsBackward" // understandable command name`<br/>
     instead of `.neovintageousrc`'s<br/>
     `nnoremap d b` why do you need to remember that `b` moves by words backwards if you never use it?<br/>